alexjvr1/UKButterflies/rita/D.initial_checks.md

 ![D_museum2](./images/D.museum_contigsWithVariants.png)

-**NOTE:** Dashed line corresponds to contig length = 50 kb and *n* is the total number of contigs that have variants after the variant filtering.
+**Note:** Dashed line corresponds to contig length = 50 kb and *n* is the total number of contigs that have variants after the variant filtering.

 <br>